davidmigloz/langchain_dart/docs/modules/model_io/models/chat_models/integrations/ollama.md

 // }]
 ```

-As you can see, `ChatOllamaTools` support calling multiple tools in a single request.
+As you can see, `ChatOllama` support calling multiple tools in a single request.

 If you want to customize how the model should respond to tool calls, you can use the `toolChoice` parameter: